-The Judicial Council developed a detailed Request for Proposals and made the RFP available on the Judicial Council website.
-The availability of the RFP and the opportunity to submit proposals were also publicized in a statewide newspaper, (the Union Leader), in March of 2021.
-In addition, the RFP was advertised on the statewide contract list through the Bureau of Purchase & Property of the Department of Administrative Services.
-Notice regarding the availability of the RFP appeared on the NH Bar Association's Website and its March 2021 Bar News issue.
+The Judicial Council developed a detailed Request for Proposals (RFP) for guardian ad litem services and made the RFP available on the Judicial Council website.
+The availability of the RFP and the opportunity to submit proposals were also publicized in a statewide newspaper (Union Leader) on March 26, 2023.
+In addition, the RFP was listed on the Department of Administrative Services, Procurement and Support Services' website for Statewide Bids and Proposals.
+Notice regarding the availability of the RFP also appeared on the New Hampshire Bar Association's classifieds website.

-Other than Court Appointed Special Advocates of New Hampshire, no group or individual submitted a proposal for consideration.
-The proposal submitted by CASA was reviewed thoroughly by the Child Protection Subcommittee of the Judicial Council and was found to be compliant with the Judicial Council's Request for Proposals.
+Other than CASA of New Hampshire, no group or individual submitted a proposal for consideration.
+The proposal submitted by CASA was reviewed thoroughly by the Judicial Council's Child Protection Subcommittee and was found to be compliant with the Judicial Council's Request for Proposals.

 Thank you for your consideration.
-I would be glad to answer any questions you may have regarding this proposed contract.
+I would be happy to answer any questions you may have regarding this proposed contract.